openshift-labs/learn-katacoda/introduction/developing-with-odo/03-deploying-component-from-source-code.md

-With the `backend` component running and connected to persistent storage, we are ready to bring up the frontend component and connect it to the backend.
+With the `backend` component running and connected to persistent storage, we are ready to bring up the `frontend` component and connect it to the `backend`.
 Once again, source code for the component is already available in the command line environment.
 Change directories to the `frontend` directory.

 `cd ~/frontend`{{execute interrupt}}